Skip to content

 Warning

-This extension is NOT compatible with JupyterLab.
-Only Jupyter Notebooks, and associated runtime environments, such as JupyterHub, are supported.
+This extension is not compatible with JupyterLab.
+Only Jupyter Notebook, and associated runtime environments, such as JupyterHub, are supported.

 Warning

-In order to publish to Posit Connect, a compatible Python environment must in exist on the Posit Connect instance.
-See the Posit Connect documentation on Python integrations for additional information.
+In order to publish to Posit Connect, a compatible Python environment must in exist on the Connect instance.
+See the Connect documentation on Python integrations for additional information.

 Installation#